kattecon/gh-release-test-ga/README.md

-# Test-subject of type 'github-action' for gh-release
+# 'github-action' test subject

-A test repository that is used by [gh-release](https://github.com/kattecon/gh-release)'s test workflow to test github-action release workflow.

-Some change whatever.
+A test repository.
+Nothing to see here.